ganczarek/mesos-cluster/README.md

-This repository contains scripts to setup Mesos cluster.
-Follow [Mesosphere Advance Course](https://open.mesosphere.com/advanced-course/) for more details.
+This repository contains Ansible playbook to setup Mesos cluster.
+Follow [Mesosphere Advance Course](https://open.mesosphere.com/advanced-course/) for some of the details.

 # Vagrant
 Use Vagrant version `1.8.6+` because of [Vagrant authentication failure in v1.8.5](https://github.com/mitchellh/vagrant/issues/7610).

-# VirtualBox
-As of `1.8.7`, the Vagrant VirtualBox provider doesn't support parallel execution (see [docs for more details](https://www.vagrantup.com/docs/virtualbox/usage.html)).
-In order to speed things up, the `parallel_provision.sh` script provisions machines in parallel, but first creates them sequentially.
-See creator's [blog post](https://dzone.com/articles/parallel-provisioning-speeding) for more information, but be careful, it makes errors less visible.

 # Ansible
 Vagrant uses Ansible playbooks to create cluster nodes.
 Ansible used on Vagrant host is used, so install it first